SEED-platform/seed/docs/source/setup_docker.rst

     docker-compose -f docker-compose.yml -f docker-compose.dev.yml up

+If the server doesn't start successfully, and :code:`docker-compose logs` doesn't help, the django development server probably failed to start due to an error in your config or code.
+Unfortunately docker/django logging doesn't appear to work when the container is first started.
+Just try running the server yourself with docker exec, and see what the output is.

 The development docker-compose file has some configurable parameters for specifying volumes to use:

 - SEED_DB_VOLUME: the name of the docker volume to mount for postgres